AbiruEkanayaka/FluxMap/README.md

 ### Memory Limiting and Eviction

 You can configure a memory limit to prevent the database from growing indefinitely.
-When the estimated memory usage exceeds this limit, FluxMap will automatically evict the least recently used (LRU) keys to stay under the limit.
+When the estimated memory usage exceeds this limit, FluxMap will automatically evict keys to stay under the limit based on the configured `EvictionPolicy`.

+-   **`Lru` (default):** Evicts the Least Recently Used item.
+This is a good general-purpose policy.
+-   **`Lfu`:** Evicts the Least Frequently Used item.
+This is useful for workloads where a subset of items is accessed much more frequently than the rest.

 To use this feature, your key and value types must implement the `fluxmap::mem::MemSize` trait, which helps the database estimate how much memory each entry consumes.